fabiolune/logic-engine/index.md

 The core functionalities are encapsulated in different components, both logical and functional.

-The core system offers the possibility to immediately evaluate whether a an entity satisfies the conditions imposed by a logical system, but it also permits, in case of failure, to identify the underlying reasons[^0].
+The core system offers the possibility to immediately evaluate whether an entity satisfies the conditions imposed by a logical system, but it also permits, in case of failure, to identify the underlying reasons[^0].

 ## The Rule